 We will explain the settings for Cura as we do not use PrucaSlicer or Simply3D.
 However, these slicers should have similar settings.
 It often is just trying to find what works for you.

-In Cura you should first enable the supports.
-Make sure the support placement is on “touching buildplate”.
+In Cura, you should first enable the supports.
+Make sure the support placement is on the “touching build plate”.
 This will, in part, make sure that no supports are being generated inside the lithophane.
 One of the most important settings to get right next is the “support overhang angle”.
 This setting determines what angle supports should be placed.
-Usually, 3D-printers can print overhang angles of over 60 degrees.
-We use this setting of 60 degrees to make sure the lithophane is supported and the overhangs can be properly printed.
+Usually, 3D printers can print overhang angles of over 60 degrees.
+We use this set of 60 degrees to make sure the lithophane is supported and the overhangs can be properly printed.
 The next setting is the support pattern.
 Generally, all patterns work except for the line and cross pattern.
-We would advise going for “concentric” as this places a single perimeter which is easy to remove and provides the structural strength to make sure the lithophane is stable.
+We would advise going for “concentric” as this places a single perimeter that is easy to remove and provides the structural strength to make sure the lithophane is stable.

 The last important setting is to disable “use towers”, this will make sure that Cura will not try to print support towers somewhere inside the lithophane.

 ItsLitho automatically rotates your print to be along the y-axis of your print bed.
 Furthermore, ItsLitho automatically makes sure that your lithophane is standing up (vertical).
 This is no coincidence!
 These rotations and positioning will yield the best quality of your lithophane.
 But why you may ask.